jules2689/trudeau/docs/2020-04-21/post_news.md

 Thank you.
-Please press star 1 if you have a question.[voice of interpreter] our first question is from la presse..
+Please press star 1 if you have a question.
+[voice of interpreter] our first question is from la presse.
+.